Navigation » List of Schools » Pierce College » Nursing » Nursing 406 – Adult Health Care » Spring 2020 » Chapter 3 Quiz

 A Living will

-C Power of attorney
+C Durable power of attorney (DPOA) for healthcare

 D Do-not-resuscitate order (DNR)